Sections/Fire Training Safety & Officers

-2014 EVIP 2.1 Regional Training - The Fire Training Center
+2014 EVIP 2.1 Regional Training - Whatcom County Fire District 5

 The Washington Fire Chiefs and WFC Fire Training, Safety & Officers Section are proud to announce that the new Emergency Vehicle Incident Prevention (EVIP) program is approved and in motion!
 After a laborious update process the new program has been approved by the State Department of Licensing and the Washington State Patrol, Fire Protection Bureau.

 The new program now has a trainer re-certification policy that requires trainers to have a Train-the-Trainer (T-t-T) refresher course every 5 years.
 Those who have been trainers under previous EVIP standards will still need to receive this most current T-t-T course and use the current course materials to remain a certified EVIP trainer.

 2015 Washington State Training Conference - VENDOR SHOW

 “Officer ejected from apparatus in serious condition”, “Firefighter died of injuries sustained from being ejected from engine”.
 These are headlines from 2014!
 Why is this still happening?
 Doesn’t every department in the country have a policy about seat belts?
 Didn’t we all sign a seatbelt pledge?